Coronavirus: Germany's Angela Merkel urges avoiding unnecessary social contacts | DW | 26.11.2020

 "It is inconceivable where we would be today if we had not been willing and able to make this national effort four weeks ago, when it was literally 5 to 12," she said.

-The restrictions in force since 2 November have prevented the worst from happening — overhwhelming the health system, she said.
+The restrictions in force since November 2 have prevented the worst from happening — overwhelming the health system, she said.

 "This is an initial success, but it is not yet a sustainable success," she said.
 The "urgently needed trend reversal" in infection rates has not yet been achieved.